Health

 The Galway Rape Crisis Centre offers support to both men and women.
 They offer support in reporting to the Gardaí if required.
 The centre offers counselling for people who have experienced rape, sexual assault and sexual harassment.
 The Rape Crisis Centre also offers counselling to adult victims of Child Sexual Abuse.

 The Sexual Assault Treatment Unit (SATU) in Galway is a service available for people who have experienced rape or sexual assault.
-You can find more information in relation to SATU HERE or alternatively you can telephone their office in Galway at 091-765751 (Monday to Friday from 08:00 to 16:30).
+You can find more information in relation to SATU by telephoning their office in Galway at 091-765751 (Monday to Friday from 08:00 to 16:30).

 Sexual Harassment can include